|Finals week||Final competition|

 Create a detailed 3D model of the robot.
-Ensures the all components move through their range of motion and are ready for fabrication.
+Ensures all of the components move through their range of motion and are ready for fabrication.

 Connectivity and wiring.
 Makes sure electrical, mechanical, and pneumatic connections are correct and solid.
-Confirms sensors can be read by microcontroler.
+Confirms sensors can be read by the microcontroller.

-Programs robot to achieve basic performance capability in the competition.
+Programs robot to do great in the competition.

 Collect the data necessary to more closely simulated your robot using the Matlab robot simulation and compare the results of the simulation with the actual robot performance.